alexsmbaratti/RosalinaBot/README.md

   * Use `r!dice` or `r!die` to roll a die.
 A great alternative to settling it in Smash!
 * Coin Flipping
   * Use `r!coin` to flip a coin.
 Who knows?
 Maybe it'll land on its side!
+* 8 Ball
+  * Use `r!8ball [Yes or No Question]` to seek answers from the cosmos.
 * Privacy Settings
-  * Customize whether your friends can request your individual friend codes
+  * Customize whether your friends can request your individual friend codes.
-    * (The alternative is you sending your code to chat yourself)
+    * (The alternative is you sending your code to chat yourself.)